 Nuclear Magnetic Resonance (NMR) Spectroscopy is a powerful analytical technique that can reveal structural information about many organic and inorganic molecules.
 In NMR, magnetic nuclei of specific isotopes are aligned by a strong external magnet and then perturbed by a radio wave.
 This external energy applied to the molecule is absorbed, and the perturbed nucleus is said to be “in resonance.”
 The resonance frequency is observed as re-emitted energy and is related to the identity, quantity, position and intra-molecular relationships occurring within the analyzed substance.
 Nuclei that have a spin quantum number of ½ typically give the best spectra – some of these nuclei are 1H, 13C, 19F, and 31P – all of which are available techniques at EAG.

-At EAG, Nuclear Magnetic Resonance Spectroscopy is used to characterize polymers, lubricants, adhesives, surfactants, additives, and custom synthesized molecules.
+At EAG, Nuclear Magnetic Resonance Spectroscopy is used to characterize polymers, lubricants, adhesives, surfactants, additives and custom-synthesized molecules.
 Samples are normally prepared in various deuterated solvents.
 Typical analysis times range from minutes to hours, depending on the nuclei being studied and the concentration of the sample.
 EAG’s analytical scientists are highly experienced and knowledgeable in complex spectrum interpretation, specialized 2D techniques (e.g. COSY, NOESY, DOSY, HMQC, HMBC, TOCSY, HSQC) and variable temperature NMR in order to address a wide variety of problems pertaining to a number of industries.
-Experience, fast turnaround, clear concise written reports, and person to person service are provided to help customers resolve their analytical and technical challenges.
+Experience, fast turnaround, clear and concise written reports, and person-to-person service are provided to help customers resolve their analytical and technical challenges.